KevSu0/study_sentinel/documentation/components.md

 *   **`/src/components/tasks/task-list.tsx`**: A component that renders a list of `TaskCard` components.
 The main component for displaying the user's tasks.
 *   **`/src/components/tasks/timer-dialog.tsx`**: A dialog component specifically for managing a task timer.
 Likely displayed when a timer is started or interacted with, providing controls and showing elapsed time.

-## Routine-Specific Components

-Based on the file names in `src/components/routines/` and `src/components/timetable/`, the following components are likely used for managing and displaying routines:

-*   **`/src/components/routines/routine-card.tsx`**: A card component displaying details of a routine.
-May show name, description, scheduled time, and actions (start, log, edit).
-*   **`/src/components/routines/routine-log-dialog.tsx`**: A dialog component for logging the completion of a routine.
-May allow specifying completion time, duration, or adding notes.
-*   **`/src/components/routines/simple-routine-item.tsx`**: A simplified representation of a routine, possibly used in lists or smaller displays.
-Shows basic info like name and time.
-*   **`/src/components/timetable/add-routine-dialog.tsx`**: A dialog component for adding or scheduling new routines to the timetable.
-Likely includes form fields for routine details and scheduling information.
-*   **`/src/components/timetable/routine-list-item.tsx`**: An item component used within a list to display a scheduled routine in the timetable view.
-Shows routine name, time, and possibly actions.

 ## Badge-Specific Components

 Based on the file names in `src/components/badges/`, the following components are likely related to displaying and managing badges: